2007 National Camogie League: The Final

-Goals from Jennifer O'Leary, Una O'Donoghue and Síle Burns within five minutes gave Cork a 3-6 to 0-9 lead with seven minutes to go, but two goals from Wexford full-forward Michelle Hearn meant the sides were level as the game headed for injury-time and O'Leary's late winner.
+Goals from Jennifer O'Leary, Una O'Donoghue and Sile Burns within five minutes gave Cork a 3–6 to 0–9 lead with seven minutes to go, but two goals from Wexford full-forward Michelle Hearn meant the sides were level as the game headed for injury-time and O'Leary's late winner.

 Wexford defeated Cork by 4-12 to 0-14 in the opening round of the championship six days later Rebels routed as Wexford hit back with a vengeance and went on to reverse the result in the All-Ireland final a few months later.

 Division 2

 The Division 2 final, known until 2005 as the National Junior League, was won by Limerick who defeated Cork intermediates in the final.
 The Division 3 final was won by Waterford who defeated Down by two points in the final.